 - No pull equipment: The easiest way for your dog to learn to walk on a loose leash is never to let him pull to begin with.
 While walking on collar or harness is ideal, sometimes you need a little help getting there.
-We love the Freedom Harness, and we also recommend the Balance Harness and the Front Range harness.
-Check out Whole Dog Journal’s 2017 Best Dog Harnesses Review for a good list.
-Check with a skilled, force-free trainer to help you use these and any equipment you put on your dog.
+We like the Freedom Harness, SENSE-ible Harness, Gentle leader, EZ walk harness, Holt head collar, and Halti, just to name a few.
+If you choose to use a head collar/halter on your dog, please do not let that be your only point of connection on the dog.
+Head collars are known to do significant damage to dogs’ necks and spines.
+Check with a skilled trainer to help you use these and any equipment you put on your dog.

 - Plan on where the dog will sleep: Make a plan before your dog comes home for where he will sleep.

 - Your bed: Some trainers will tell you never to allow your dog in bed with you (or on the couch for that matter).
 Some trainers’ dogs sleep with them too.
-To our thinking, it is a personal preference; maybe you want a dog to cuddle with all night long or maybe that’s just not your thing.
-We suggest if you decide to allow your dog on your furniture with you to do it with rules: the dog is only allowed on the bed when invited, must get down when told, and may not rudely possess the bed or keep anyone from joining him on the bed.
-If your dog growls at you or your significant other when he is on the bed, it is a good sign that maybe you need to do some work to help the dog earn the privilege.
-In this case, we recommend one of the first two options and work with a skilled, force-free trainer to reclaim your space.
+To our thinking, it is a personal preference; maybe you want a dog to cuddle with all night long.
+We suggest to do it with rules: the dog is only allowed on the bed when invited, must get down when told, and may not rudely possess the bed or keep anyone from joining him on the bed.
+If your dog growls at you or your significant other when he is on the bed, it is a good sign that maybe you have some work to do to help the dog earn the privilege.
+In this case, we recommend one of the first two options and work with a professional trainer to reclaim your space.

-- Food: Start off right by buying your dog a limited-ingredient food that lists high-quality, whole protein as the first few ingredients.
+- Food: Start off right by buying your dog a high quality food that lists real meat as the first and even second ingredient.
 There have been numerous recalls on a variety of commercially available foods, including “high quality” foods.
 So which should you buy?
-The Whole Dog Journal regularly reviews and rates dry and canned foods, and we’re big advocates of raw diets for dogs and cats as well (but don’t mix the two).
+The Whole Dog Journal regularly reviews and rates dry and canned foods, and we’re pretty big advocates of raw diets for dogs and cats as well.

 - Good vet: Just like with your own doctor, it is important to choose a vet who you feel comfortable with, who shares or at least respects your attitude on pet health, and who can handle your dog with skill and patience even if your dog isn’t great about vet visits.